-- So-called 'honour'-based abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing. - All staff will speak to the DSL (or deputy) if they have any concerns about forced marriage.
-Staff can also contact the Forced Marriage Unit if they need advice or information: 020 7008 0151 or fmu@fcdo.gov.uk - FGM: - Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs". - o FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
-It is also known as 'female genital cutting', 'circumcision' or 'initiation'. - Whilst all staff will speak to the DSL (or deputy) if they have any concerns about FGM (for example- is informed by a girl under 18 that an act of FGM has been carried out on her or observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth), there is a specific legal reporting duty on teachers.

-- Section 5B of the Female Genital Mutilation Act 2003 (as inserted by Section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers in England and Wales, to personally report to the police where they discover that FGM appears to have been carried out on a girl. - It will be rare for teachers to see visual evidence, and they should not be examining pupils/students, however teachers who do not personally report such concerns may face disciplinary sanctions.
+- Keeping Children Safe in Education explains that FGM comprises "all procedures involving partial or total removal of the external female genitalia, or other injury to the female genital organs". - o FGM is illegal in the UK and a form of child abuse with long-lasting, harmful consequences.
+It is also known as 'female genital cutting', 'circumcision' or 'initiation'. - Whilst all staff will speak to the DSL (or deputy) if they have any concerns about FGM (for example- is informed by a girl under 18 that an act of FGM has been carried out on her or observes physical signs which appear to show that an act of FGM has been carried out on a girl under 18 and they have no reason to believe that the act was necessary for the girl's physical or mental health or for purposes connected with labour or birth), there is a specific legal reporting duty on teachers. - Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers in England and Wales, to personally report to the police where they discover that FGM appears to have been carried out on a girl. - It will be rare for teachers to see visual evidence, and they should not be examining pupils/students, however teachers who do not personally report such concerns may face disciplinary sanctions.
 Further information on when and how to make a report can be found at: Mandatory reporting of female genital mutilation procedural information and FGM Mandatory reporting Duty Fact Sheet. - Unless the teacher has good reason not to, they should still consider and discuss any FGM concerns with the designated safeguarding lead (or a deputy), and ICS should be informed as appropriate.

-4.8 Preventing Radicalisation
+4.8 Preventing radicalisation

-- Barton Manor School recognises that children may be susceptible to radicalisation into terrorism. - Barton Manor School is aware of our duty under Section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - All staff have received appropriate training to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation.
-All staff annually complete Prevent Training

-Staff will be supported to use their judgement in identifying children who might be at risk of radicalisation and will act proportionately; staff will report concerns to the DSL (or a deputy), who, where appropriate, will follow the local procedures in regard to making a Prevent referral.
+- Barton Court Grammar School recognises that children may be susceptible to radicalisation into terrorism. - Barton Court Grammar School is aware of our duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies. - All staff have received appropriate training to enable them to be alert to changes in children's behaviour which could indicate that they may need help or protection from radicalisation.
+All staff annually complete Prevent Training - Staff will be supported to use their judgement in identifying children who might be at risk of radicalisation and will act proportionately; staff will report concerns to the DSL (or a deputy), who, where appropriate, will follow the Report radicalisation or extremism (Prevent) Kent County Council in regard to making a Prevent referral.
 If there is an immediate threat to safety, the police will be contacted via 999.

-Radicalisation refers to the process of a person legitimising support for, or use of, terrorist violence.

-Extremism is the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to:
+Radicalisation refers to the process of a person legitimising support for, or use of, terrorist violenceExtremism is the promotion or advancement of an ideology based on violence, hatred or intolerance, that aims to: